 9) The average moderately active person walks approximately 7,500 steps a day, which is the lifetime equivalent of walking around the Earth five times.

-10) Stretching increases the blood flow to your muscles, which helps avoid injuries.
+10) Stretching increases the blood flow to your muscles and helps avoid injuries.

 Health and Hydration

 Water is the body’s natural elixir.
 Below we’ve compiled ten good reasons why keeping hydrated contributes to good health.

 1) Drinking at least five glasses of water a day can reduce your chances of suffering from a heart attack by 40%.

 2) Dehydration can have a negative impact on your mood and energy levels.
 Drink enough water to ensure you’re always at your best.

 3) Consuming water helps the body maintain its natural pH balance.

 4) Repeatedly using plastic water bottles can release chemicals into your water.
 Why not try a reusable bottle instead?
 It’s good for you and the planet.